zamanapp/prayers-call/docs/guide/one-time-calculator.md

 # Statice Calculator

-The `StaticCalculator` accepts a date in it's initialization allowing you to get prayer times for a single day in any past, current or future date.
+The `StaticCalculator` class is initialized with a date, allowing you to calculate prayer times for any single day—past, present, or future.

 ```ts
 import { Methods, StaticCalculator } from 'prayer-call'